nicfv/Blog/Domain-Name/index.md

 |`4N.com`|10k|
 |`4C.com`|1.77M|

 Again, notice how the supply of `4C.com` is not 36^4 = 1.68M.
 This is again because of hyphenation.
 It is not too hard to find `4C.com`'s in 2022, but most of them don't spell anything and are worthless.
 A `CVCV` pattern could be pronounceable, but that limits the supply to only 6400 and still includes domains like _qije_ or _xoqu_.
-That supply could be doubled if a search of `CVVC` is allowed.
+That supply could be doubled if a search of `CVVC` is allowed, which is just shy of 3% of the supply of `4L.com` domains.
 It is easier to find pronounceable `4L.net` or other TLDs.

 ### Five-Character